WPD’s Second Chance Thursday helps community clear traffic warrants and more

 WICHITA, Kan.
-(KSNW) — On Thursday, July 7, the Wichita Police Department will be hosting its famous Second Chance Thursday from 9 a.m. to 5 p.m. at the AMAC Building, 903 S Edgemoor Rm 809.
+(KSNW) — On Thursday, July 7, the Wichita Police Department will be hosting its famous Second Chance Thursday from 9 a.m. to 5 p.m. at the AMAC Building, 903 S. Edgemoor Room 809.

 Second Chance Thursday is all about assisting anyone who has a traffic warrant, probation violation, and/or notice to appear with the City of Wichita.
 Both the City Court and DMV will be present to help members of the community set up a new court date and/or clear their warrants.